 Jim’s practice focuses on media law, intellectual property, and business litigation.
-He represents clients in state and federal courts and before the U.S. Patent & Trademark Office, and he frequently renders advice on newsgathering, defamation, trademark and copyright matters.
+Jim represents clients in state and federal courts and the U.S. Patent & Trademark Office, and he frequently renders advice on newsgathering, trademark, and copyright matters.

 His clients include media, financial, retail, chemical and staffing companies and well-known authors.
-Jim has litigated trademark and copyright cases, trademark opposition proceedings, reporter’s privilege disputes, demands for access to public records and meetings, domain-name proceedings and commercial disputes.
+Jim has litigated defamation, trademark and copyright cases, trademark opposition proceedings, reporter’s privilege disputes, demands for access to public records and meetings, domain-name proceedings and commercial disputes.
 Jim regularly serves as local counsel for businesses sued or pursuing claims in the Middle District of Florida.